 It’s no coincidence that so many Hollywood blockbusters are released during Thanksgiving weekend.
 As one of the biggest days of the year in terms of sheer movie ticket sales, it’s a known tradition to hit up the cinema after you’ve had your fill of turkey and stuffing.
-But since this year is going to be a little different (and movie theaters may or may not necessarily be open in your area), you might have to settle for watching a festive turkey day flick at home.
+In case you’d rather skip the large communal auditoriums and stale popcorn this year, we’ve gathered the best Thanksgiving movies you can enjoy from the comfort of your couch.

 Whether you’re planning to spend the Thanksgiving holiday hosting family and friends at home or you’re having an intimate day in to celebrate, add one of these festive flicks to your post-feast itinerary.
 Now, some of these options might not be what you traditionally consider to be a “Thanksgiving movie,” but they all feature familiar themes that resonate with the holiday.
 Top picks include:

 - The Oath

 - Tower Heist